Fully discrete error analysis of finite element discretizations of time-dependent Stokes equations in a stream-function formulation: Introduction

+As we have formulated our main result \eqref{eq:psi:best_approx_intro} in a best-approximation-type form, higher order estimates are also possible, assuming higher regularity of $\psi$.

+This paper presents our initial step in the numerical analysis of stream-function formulations.
+We plan to extend our results to surface flows, which are inherently two-dimensional (see \cite{MR4160329,NeilanWan:2025} for the stationary case), to multiply connected domains, see \cite{GuermondJL_QuartapelleL_1997}, as well as to the Navier–Stokes equations.
+Moreover, the only natural (low) regularity assumptions we make on the data allow application to optimal control problems, cf. \cite{VexlerMeidner2025}.

-As we have formulated our main result in a best approximation type form, higher order estimates are also possible, assuming higher regularity of $\psi$.
-The remainder of the paper is structured as follows: in Section \ref{sec:continuous}, we summarize some results of the continuous Stokes problem, and establish some results regarding the associated stationary and time-dependent biharmonic equations.
-In Section \ref{sec: discretization} we introduce the space and time discretizations, keeping the discussion of the space discretization very short and general, and establish the first stability result for the fully discrete problem.
-We proceed to prove the best approximation type error estimate in Section \ref{sec:error_analysis}, with our main result being \Cref{thm:error fully discrete}.
+The remainder of the paper is structured as follows: in \Cref{sec:continuous}, we summarize some results of the continuous Stokes problem, and establish some results regarding the associated stationary and time-dependent biharmonic equations.
+In \Cref{sec: discretization} we introduce the space and time discretizations, keeping the discussion of the space discretization very short and general, and establish the first stability result for the fully discrete problem.
+We proceed to prove the best-approximation-type error estimate in \Cref{sec:error_analysis}, with our main result being \Cref{thm:error fully discrete}.
 After this, we discuss the specific orders of convergence for special choices of the space discretization.
-We conclude with some numerical experiments in Section \ref{sec:numerical_experiments}.
+In \Cref{sec:numerical_experiments} we present some numerical experiments illustrating our theoretical findings.
+In \Cref{sec:appendix}, we discuss the sharpness of our regularity/stability results from \Cref{thm:existence_uniqueness_standard_regularity} by providing a counterexample, which shows that higher regularity of the time-derivative of the solution cannot be expected.